m0ar/safe-streaming/_posts/2017-07-20-homegrown-linear-monads.md

 The example is taken from my [linear streaming fork](https://github.com/m0ar/safe-streaming/blob/master/src/Streaming/Internal.hs).

-This extension is veryclever and enables friction-free use of whatever definition you want to use for `>>=`, `>>` and `return` (other syntactic stuff too)!
+This extension is very clever and enables friction-free use of whatever definition you want to use for `>>=`, `>>` and `return` (other syntactic stuff too!).